Williamston Community Schools

 Williamston Community Schools is a K-12 school district in Williamston, Michigan, that consists of 4 school buildings.
 These are Williamston High School, Williamston Middle School, Explorer Elementary, and Discovery Elementary.
 WCS is a part of the Ingham County Intermediate School District.

-It is said that Williamston Community Schools was established in 1874 as a series of school houses.
-In the 1920s, a large two story building was constructed near the center of town.
+It is said that Williamston Community Schools was established in 1874 with the creation of a large two story building near the center of town.
 This building was known as Williamston Grade School, and along with two school houses, that was Williamston Community Schools for quite some time.
-The school houses were auctioned off privately in the late 1990s and early 2000s.
-In 1929, the high school recived an expansion.
-Up until 1961, the grade school building housed grades 7 through 12.
+The school houses were eventually auctioned off privately in the late 1990s and early 2000s.
+In 1929, the grade school recived an expansion.
+Up until 1961, the grade school building housed grades 7 through 12, and was pretty much the heart of the school district.

-What is now known as Williamston Middle School was completed in time for the 1961 to 1962 school year.
-Explorer Elementary was built around the same time.
+What is now known as Williamston Middle School was completed in time for the 1961 - 1962 school year.
 When Williamston Middle School was initially built, it was known as "Williamston High School".
 This means it held grades 9-12.
-Explorer Elementary was presumably used as a middle school at the time, which left Williamston Grade School as an elementary school.
-The middle school has been heavily modified since its initial construction, evidenced by yearbook photographs.
-The grade school building received additional renovations as well, including a fallout shelter.
-There is also a fallout shelter underneath the current middle school, but the entrance is sealed off, and there is most likely one under the elementary school as well.
+Williamston Grade School became the middle school.
+The (now) middle school has been heavily modified since its initial construction, evidenced by yearbook photographs.
+Around this time, the grade school building received additional renovations as well, including a fallout shelter.
+There is also a fallout shelter underneath the current middle school, but the entrance is sealed off by carpeting, and there is most likely one under the elementary school as well.
 The “fallout shelter” basement was also used to host some electives.

-A new Williamston High School was completed in time for the 1990-1991 school year.
+A new Williamston High School was completed during the 1990-1991 school year, after a few months of delays.
 Construction began in 1988.
 This caused a shift in the structure of Williamston Community Schools.
 Williamston Middle School finally embraced the role it currently serves today, and the original grade school was no longer used as a school building.
-The property was assumed by the City of Williamston (with the exception of the stadium), who used it to host the CADL - Williamston branch, the Williamston Senior Center, and other city programs.
-The building had been very poorly maintained since its most recent renovations in the 1960s, and would gradually fall into disrepair over the decades.
+The property was at first left abandonded and in disrepair, but was eventually assumed by the City of Williamston (with the exception of the stadium), who used it to host the CADL - Williamston branch, the Williamston Senior Center, and other city programs.
+The building had been very poorly maintained since its most recent renovations in the 1960s, and would gradually fall into disrepair over the decades, as the city was unwilling allocate additional funds to repair the building.
 The building remained in this very poorly maintained state until 2016.
-Furthermore, it is assumed that during this time Explorer recived an additional gym and cafeteria, which are sadly no longer used as the primary gym and cafeteria.

 Sometime after the construction of WHS, Williamston Middle School underwent extensive renovations.
 It was modernized in two steps.
 The parking lots were dramatically upgraded and expanded.
 New classrooms were added.
 The entire front walls, office, and entrance were remade.
 It is also possible more wings were added onto the building during this time, but it's really hard to tell from the photographs we have.
 The school looks completely different from the front and is almost unrecognizable compared to its original state.
 There is evidence some parts of the building are still very old, due to the fact that the rear parts of the building is still made up of the same old red brick used on Explorer.
 In other news, Williamston High School gained eight new classrooms in 1996, despite its recent construction.
 These included four larger rooms at the end of the B-hallway, as well as four large rooms at the end of the D-hallway, two of which are computer labs.